Towards environmental footprint rules – PEF governance structure

 European Commission – Leader

-The European Commission has overall lead of the EF pilot phase
+The European Commission has an overall lead of the EF pilot phase:

 - DG-ENV: coordinates the pilot phase and gives the political direction

 - JRC-IES: has the methodological lead and is also coordinating a few pilots